ReidSurmeier/color-separator-alpha/README.md

   <strong>AI-powered color separation for woodblock printing.</strong>
 </p>

 Color.separator splits photographs into flat color plates for relief printing.
-Each plate is a binary mask — ink or paper — for woodblock, linocut, or screenprint layers.
-The tool uses SAM2.1 for object-aware segmentation, K-means++ for perceptual color clustering in CIELAB space, and potrace for Inkscape-quality cubic bezier SVG output.
+Each plate is a binary mask ink or paper for woodblock, linocut, or screenprint layers.
+The tool uses SAM2.1 for object aware segmentation, K means++ for perceptual color clustering in CIELAB space, and potrace for cubic bezier SVG output.

 * Live: https://color.reidsurmeier.wtf
 * Algorithm: SAM2.1 + K-means++ + Canny + RealESRGAN + potrace